neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 ![](/guides/images/chatbot-astro-postgres-llamaindex/c6f45124-7441-4562-81d4-d45e93f9a567.png)

-and you are now done with setting up IAM Roles for your account.
+You are now done with setting up IAM Roles for your account.
 Let’s move on to creating an Amazon ECS task definition.

 ### Create an Amazon ECS Task Definition